alttester/AltTester-Unity-SDK/docs/pages/faq-troubleshooting.md

 <details>
 <summary><strong> Why do I get an error when trying to call the port forwarding methods? </strong></summary>
 <br>
 <strong>Answer:</strong> You need to make sure the following third party tools are installed: ADB - Android  or iproxy - iOS.
-For more information you can check our [setup port forwarding guide](https://altom.gitlab.io/altunity/altunitytester/pages/advanced-usage.html#how-to-setup-port-forwarding).
+For more information you can check our <a href="https://altom.gitlab.io/altunity/altunitytester/pages/advanced-usage.html#how-to-setup-port-forwarding">setup port forwarding guide</a>.
 </details>
 <br>

 <details>
-<summary><strong> I get the error: _Multiple precompiled assemblies with the same name Newtonsoft.Json.dll included or the current platform.), </strong> </summary>
+<summary><strong> I get the error: <em>Multiple precompiled assemblies with the same name Newtonsoft.Json.dll included or the current platform.</em>, </strong> </summary>
 <br>
 <strong>Answer:</strong> You get this error due to multiple imports of Newtonsoft.Json.dll library.
-You can remove the Newtonsoft.Json version from AltUnity Tester by deleting the **_JsonDotNet_** folder *_Assets/AltUnityTester/ThirdParty/JsonDotNet_**.
+You can remove the Newtonsoft.Json version from AltUnity Tester by deleting the <em>JsonDotNet</em> folder <em>Assets/AltUnityTester/ThirdParty/JsonDotNet</em>.
 </details>
 <br>